josephlilleberg/obsidian-letterboxd-plus/Letterboxd+/Core/Films/films-profile.md

-                      { label: 'Import from Letterboxd (Offical)', value: 'importOffical' }, { label: 'Import Library (Letterboxd+)', value: 'importLibrary' }, { label: 'Export Library (Letterboxd+)', value: 'exportLibrary' }, ];
+                      { label: 'Import from Letterboxd (Offical)', value: 'importOffical' }, { label: 'Import Library (Letterboxd+)', value: 'importLibrary' }, { label: 'Export Library (Letterboxd+)', value: 'exportLibrary' }, { label: 'ℹ️ About Letterboxd+', value: 'about' }, ];

                     const selectedSetting = await engine.prompt.suggester({ placeholder: 'What would you like to do?', options: settingsOptions });